bookofproofs/bookofproofs.github.io/_sources/history/19th-century/garavito.md

 * As an Observatory publication, El Cometa de 1901 Ⓣ(The comet of 1901) by Garavito was also published.
 * Garavito submitted the paper La teoría racional de las curvas planas y de reverso, sus conexiones posibles con la teoría de las covariantes e invariantes Ⓣ(The rational theory of plane and inverse curves, its possible connections with the theory of covariants and invariants) to the third Latin American Scientific Congress that met in Rio de Janeiro in 1905.
 * The Brazilian mathematician Otto de Alencar e Silva (1874-1912) criticised Garavito's paper in various sessions of the Congress and Garavito answered these criticisms in a paper in the Anales de Ingeniería.
-* Garavito continued to publish on mathematical and astronomical topics, particularly on mathematical optics, but, from 1906 onwards, he also published essays on political economy and philosophical criticism.
 * Garavito realised, before anyone else in Colombia, that paper money was nothing more than a forced contribution imposed on the country because it was not prepared for a more rational tax regime.
 * Garavito was interviewed by the press, wrote popular and academic articles such as El cometa Halley 1910 Ⓣ(Halley's comet  of 1910) and tried to demonstrate the unfoundedness of people's apprehensions.
 * Garavito, however, was reluctant to view space as non-euclidean, publishing Bancarrota de la ciencia?